folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :align: center
 ```

-In this case it is causing some extra trouble, because it is at the very edge of one spectral order (you can see the overlapping orders here).
-When we remove this line using the the `exclude range` button, then use `fit cont` we get:
+In this case, it is causing some extra trouble because it is at the very edge of one spectral order (you can see the overlapping orders here).
+When we remove this line using the the `exclude range` button, then use `fit cont`, we get:

 ```{image} normplot_images/emission-line-fixed.png
 :alt: Emission line excluded and fixed